 Every night when I go to bed I lay there, not being able to fall asleep, with my heart beating a million times a second thinking about all my goals, what I will be able to learn the next day and feeling comfortable and inspired to push myself to the next level.
 At first, I thought this was a side effect of drinking too much coffee until I realized what was on my mind when I laid my head down at night.
 To be entirely honest, I don’t know what I want to do when I graduate or even what jobs I am going to target, but I can tell you that I want to work in a corporation that challenges me every single day to be the best I can be in all areas.

-The inspiration that I have gained in the city isn’t limited to just work goals like I said, but fitness, fashion, political, and environmental.
+The inspiration that I have gained in the city isn’t limited to just work goals as I said, but fitness, fashion, political, and environmental.
 Everybody, mostly because they have to, dresses to the T Monday through Friday.
 The phrase “dress nice, feel nice” is what I live by.
-My confidence in flats and jeans compared to nice dress pants and cute pointy-toed heels is dramatically different.
+My confidence in flats and jeans compared to nice dress pants and cute pointy-toed heels are dramatically different.
 Dressing like a girl boss will give every girl the confidence to think and act like a girl boss.

 Rightfully so, I have only lived in one city, but this is what I like to think as the start, more so my introduction.
 I have fallen in love with Portland and could see myself living here one day, but I don’t want to limit my experiences to the first city that got me out of my comfort zone.
 I want to see it all; the good, some of the bad, and all of the in-between, whether I am there to visit or stay for a few years in any city.